blog details

 Action Steps:

-- Read books, take online courses, or attend workshops on financial literacy.
+• Read books, take online courses, or attend financial literacy workshops.

 Identify And Address Emotional Triggers